Gussak/DXMD_ArchiveEditor/README.md

 # DXMD_ArchiveEditor

 I consider this a generic binary mod merger tool.
 I am trying to expand it.
 This tool can also be used to merge binary patch mods to any other games or other files in DXMD.

-How to use: edit MainGUI.java then compile it with: javac MainGUI.java
+How to improve it: edit MainGUI.java then compile it with: javac MainGUI.java
-Now drag MainGUI.class into a jar file containing all files here (that is just a zip renamed to .jar) and run it with OpenJDK11.
+Now drag MainGUI.class into a jar file containing all files here (that is just a zip renamed to .jar).
+Or run ./jarAndRunIt.sh in linux or jarAndRunIt.bat in windows

+Run it with OpenJDK11: java -jar DXMD_ArchiveEditor.jar

 CREDITS from https://www.nexusmods.com/deusexmankinddivided/mods/18